TTWNO/tait.tech/isaif.md

 <p id="229">229.
 The leftist is oriented toward large-scale collectivism.
 He emphasizes the duty of the individual to serve society and the
 duty of society to take care of the individual.
 He has a negative attitude toward individualism.
 He often takes a moralistic tone.
-He tends to be for gun control, for sex education and other psychologically “enlightened” educational methods, for social planning, for affirmative action, for multi- culturalism.
+He tends to be for gun control, for sex education and other psychologically “enlightened” educational methods, for social planning, for affirmative action, for multiculturalism.
 He tends to identify with victims.
 He tends to be against competition and against violence, but he often finds excuses for those leftists who do commit violence.
 He is fond of using the common catch-phrases of the left, like “racism,” “sexism,” “homophobia,” “capitalism,” “imperialism,” “neocolonialism,” “genocide,” “social change,” “social justice,” “social responsibility.”
 Maybe the best diagnostic trait of the leftist is his tendency to sympathize with the following movements: feminism, gay rights, ethnic rights, disability rights, animal rights, political